 - 4mm-50mm thick (composites up to 100mm)

-- Can be supplied raw or precoated with lacquer, oil or special finishes
+- All items supplied uncoated or prefinished with lacquer, oil or special finishes to special order

 This product can be used in a variety of different ways and is suitable for many applications.
 It is commonly requested for its hard-wearing surface layer veneer (e.g. for flooring applications), or due to its high strength & rigidity (e.g. musical instruments).
 It is also regularly used in the manufacture of decorative furniture, where the core is to be seen, or even accentuated, and the desire is to have an edge with the uniform colour of European oak throughout the panel.